 Here are four ways to check the quality of your products:

-Ask your supplier to send photos of the goods before dispaching them.
+- Ask your supplier to send photos of the goods before dispatching them.
 Make sure to check that they are the right colour(s) and that they are packaged correctly.

 As your business grows, you will want to put more formal quality control measures in place.
 However, don’t let this be a roadblock to progress in the early stages of the business.
 The cheapest and easiest way to get started is to ask your supplier for photos before dispatching goods, and then have them sent to your home address for further inspection before forwarding to the appropriate FBA warehouses.